chris-warner-II/Image_Segmentation_Codebase/README.md

 Greetings.
 Here is an early sample of code from the first of my two Ph.D projects.
 Most of this project was done in Matlab with some bash scripting to interface with a computer cluster using sbatch.
 It is not the cleanest repo because this is a project that I worked on without collaboration and it was an exploratory project that developed organically.
-The second project I worked on in my Ph.D thesis - done later, in Python, and with collaboration - is a better example of code.
+The second project I worked on in my Ph.D thesis in the Cell_Assembly_Codebase - done later, in Python, and with collaboration - is a better example of code.
 The purpose of this repo is to provide a sample of my coding capabilities - not a working project that can be picked up by others without significant effort.

 The paper associated with this work, entitled "A Model for Image Segmentation in Retina" can be found here: https://arxiv.org/abs/2005.02567